Is the "I don't want to waste time dating" mindset unhealthy for finding love?

 Here's how to keep it attractive without hurting your heart.

-1. You trust on the surface level until they give you a reason to trust more, and you are ready to go to the next level deeper.
+Trust responsibly.
+You trust on a fundamental level until this new person gives you a reason to trust more.
 So, don't share your deep, dark fears or your most desired fantasies early on.
-Allow your relationship to unfold over time.
-You don't want to waste time, so that you might have a sense of urgency here.
+Allow your relationship to unfold naturally over time, and avoid putting yourself in a risky situation.
+You don't want to waste time, so you should have a sense of urgency here.
 Yet, you miss out on the romance when you rush in and get it wrong.

-2. No tests or manifesting situations.
+No tests or manifesting situations.
 There is no integrity in tests.
-It is a huge turn-off when your date finds out, and they always find out.
+It's a huge turn-off when your date finds out, and they always do.
 So, ladies, do not ask another woman to try to hook up with your guy to see if he takes her up on it.
 Guys, no spilling drinks on women to see if they react within your approved perimeters.
 Spend time together and live with integrity.
 Behaviors will unfold over time.

 A great goal is to create a mindset where you are dating intentionally rather than casually.
 Make it clear from the beginning that you are looking for someone special.
 If you are intentional about who and how you date, you won't waste time with people who don't meet your standards.